bateman/filebotology/README.md

   * Java ARM

 ## Installation
-  1. Instal Java for ARM architecture from here.
+  1. Instal Java for ARM architecture.
 Note that we will require Java 8; as of this writing, ver.
 8 is not supported directly from Synology _Package center_ (it's stuck at ver.
 7).
 Therefore, download and install manually from [Oracle official page] (http://www.oracle.com/technetwork/java/javase/downloads/jdk8-arm-downloads-2187472.html).
   2. Go to the _Package Center_, and install _Filebot_ from community package list.
   3. Also from the community packages, select and install _Git_ to ease the download of the script itself.
   4. Open an SSH session and checkout the script in your NAS: